Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Related Works

 \subsection{Relative Localization Estimation}

 Relative localization between robots is a fundamental problem in swarm robot research.
-Unlike traditional anchor-based localization methods \cite{Patwari2005TSPM, Nguyen2016TSP}, we focus on the relative localization strategy which do not rely on external anchors.
+Different from traditional anchor-based localization methods \cite{Patwari2005TSPM, Nguyen2016TSP}, we focus on the relative localization strategy which does not rely on external anchors \cite{wang2018IJSAC}.
 In recent years, visual-measurement based relative localization schemes have received significant attention.
 The work in \cite{Zhao2022TRO} proposes a fisher information matrix (FIM) based localization-enhanced method with bearing measurement.
-To fully utilize visual measurement information and improve localization accuracy, a bearing-angle based localization strategy is proposed in \cite{Zhao2024IJRR}.
-However, the limited camera's field of view may constrain the flexibility of the robot.
-Besides, the target detection algorithms used in bearing measurement may lead to high computational resource consumption.
+In \cite{wang2023IJSAC} and \cite{wang2023RAL}, partially observations based framework is proposed to estimate the relative poses within a robotic swarm.
+To handle the limited camera's field of view, an omnidirectional cameras based simultaneous localization and mapping system named $D^2$SLAM is proposed in \cite{xu2024TRO}.
+However, the vision-based relative localization methods may lead to high computational resource consumption \cite{Xie2023TRO}.

-In contrast, thanks to the availability of low-cost Ultra Wide Band (UWB) ranging sensors, distance based localization schemes are also widely explored.
-A common approach is the multiple anchors based localization strategy.
-In \cite{Guler2020TCST} and \cite{Cossette2022IROS}, multiple UWB tags are equipped on a robot, and relative localization is achieved using optimization methods like nonlinear least squares.
+In contrast, thanks to the availability of low-cost ultra wide band (UWB) ranging sensors, distance based localization schemes are also widely explored.
+A common approach is to install multiple UWB modules on the robot.
+In the lastest results \cite{shalaby2024TRO} and \cite{cano2023TRO}, the relationship between the motion trajectory and localization performance of robot is studied.
 However, the use of multiple UWB sensors may increase the structural complexity of the robot.
 In \cite{Xie2019TCNS}, a distance and displacement measurement based relative position estimator is proposed, requiring only one UWB sensor.
 However, this estimator only converges when the relative motion trajectory between robots satisfies the PE condition.
-As a result, periodic noise signal is added to the control command, which is similar to \cite{Liu2023Auto}.
-In \cite{Xie2023TRO}, based on the FIM theory, the authors analyse how the relative motion between two robots can enhance relative localization.
+As a result, the periodic noise signal is added to the control command, which is similar to \cite{Liu2023Auto}.
+In \cite{Xie2023TRO}, based on the FIM theory, the authors analyze how the relative motion between two robots can enhance relative localization.
 In the latest result \cite{Liu2023RAL}, the PE condition is satisfied through the rotation of a UWB module on each robot.
 Nevertheless, the design of the turntable adds complexity to the robot's structure.

 In summary, most existing works still rely on the PE conditions in the relative localization task.
 However, it is worth noting that with the careful use of both the current and historical measurement data, this condition can be relaxed.
 As a result, the smoothness of the robots' motion trajectories can be directly improved.